JeffGiroux/f5_terraform/Azure/HA_via_api/README.md

 ## Documentation

 For more information on F5 solutions for Azure, including manual configuration procedures for some deployment scenarios, see the Azure section of [Cloud Failover Doc](https://clouddocs.f5.com/products/extensions/f5-cloud-failover/latest/userguide/azure.html).
 Also check out the [Azure BIG-IP Lightboard Lessons](https://devcentral.f5.com/s/articles/Lightboard-Lessons-BIG-IP-Deployments-in-Azure-Cloud) on DevCentral.
+This particular HA example is based on the [BIG-IP "HA Failover via API" F5 ARM Cloud Template on GitHub](https://github.com/F5Networks/f5-azure-arm-templates/tree/master/supported/failover/same-net/via-api/n-nic/new-stack/payg).

 ## Creating virtual servers on the BIG-IP VE

 In order to pass traffic from your clients to the servers through the BIG-IP system, you must create a virtual server on the BIG-IP VE.
-In this template, it creates 2 VIPs, one for public internet facing and one for private internal usage.
+In this template, it creates 2 VIPs: one for public internet facing, and one for private internal usage.
 They are preconfigured as an example and configured the same way as on-prem BIG-IP devices

 ## Redeploy BIG-IP for replacement or upgrade
 This example illustrates how to replace the BIG-IP VE: